A Unified Framework for Lifted Training and Inversion Approaches: Introduction

-for an unknown quantity of interest, $\var$, given a set of measurements, $\obs$.
-The forward operator $\Meas$ models the physical process that maps the unknown $\var$ to the observable data $\obs$.
-This framework encompasses a vast range of important applications~\cite{benning2018modern}.
+Framework \eqref{eq:inverse_problem} encompasses a vast range of important applications~\cite{benning2018modern}.
 Typical examples in signal processing include denoising where the goal is to restore a clear image from a noisy one~\cite{tian2020deep,buades2005review}, inpainting where missing parts of an image must be filled~\cite{schonlieb2015partial,elharrouss2020image, bertalmio2000image}, or compressed sensing where the aim is to reconstruct a full signal from a limited number of samples~\cite{donoho2006compressed,candes2006robust,zhang2018ista}.
 Other important examples include deblurring (e.g., for a shaky photograph) or recovering phase information from intensity-only measurements (known as phase retrieval~\cite{shechtman2015phase, klibanov1995phase}).
 In medical imaging, one might perform image reconstruction from computed tomography~\cite{natterer_mathematics_1986, natterer2001mathematical, adler2018learned, baguer2020computed} or magnetic resonance~\cite{alma9924436385902466, ansorge2016physics, Suetens_2017} to see inside a patient's body.
-In other applications, $\Meas$ can, more broadly, represent a dynamical system for which we want to estimate inputs $\var$ (e.g., growth or diffusion rates~\cite{ghafouri2025inverse,gholami2016inverse}, or a space time field that models transport~\cite{herzog2019fast,mang2017lagrangian}).
 In all these cases, a direct or naive attempt to solve for $\var$ is often doomed to fail due to a fundamental mathematical challenge: inverse problems are typically ill-posed~\cite{engl1996regularization, benning2018modern}.